Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 - the chat is refreshed after every message sent
 - however, refreshing only happens after the client side sends a message
 - need to look into ncurses

+### 2025-01-13 - ncurses
+- read up on ncurses
+- did some testing with multi-windows
+- planned out what the chat will look like